 Mezzo soprano Iris van Wijnen is a former member of the Opera Studio at the Bayerische Staatsoper in Munich and a graduate of the Utrecht Conservatory in Holland.
 She has appeared in opera at the Bayerische Staatsoper, Aldeburgh Festival, Stadttheater Klagenfurt and Het Concertgebouw Amsterdam, amongst others.

-Her roles include Verdi’s Fenena, Larcher’s Saiko, Rossini’s Berta, Massenet’s Charlotte, Strauss’ Octavian, Wagner’s Mary, Siegrune, Prokofjev’s Sonjetka, Aksinja and Dvořák’s Kuchtík.
+Her roles include Verdi’s Fenena, Larcher’s Saiko, Rossini’s Berta, Massenet’s Charlotte, Strauss’ Octavian, Composer, Wagner’s Mary, Siegrune, Prokofjev’s Sonjetka, Aksinja and Dvořák’s Kuchtík.

 She has worked with many renowned conductors, including Giancarlo Andretta, Kevin John Edusei, Vladimir Jurowski, Kirill Petrenko, Markus Stenz, and Ryan Wigglesworth.